The Wayfarer’s Repose

 “Okay,” said Golar as he stumbled upward and grabbed his umbrella again.

-“Well, the opposite door is closed.
+“Well, it means the opposite door is closed.
 So, your mother had a chance to close it.
 So, probably, yes.
 We’re still safer here, we just need to brace this door ‘cause I can’t do this forever.”

 Espra screamed as one of the taloned hands reached around the door and grabbed her.